Estate Planning for Same Sex Couples

-An estate plan is often critical for same-sex couples.
+An estate plan is critical for same-sex couples.
 Here’s why.

 Considering the challenges, here are some things that same-sex couples should have on their estate planning checklists for consideration.

 Will.
-Without a will, your domestic partner may not be entitled to any of your assets, even assets you may jointly own!
+Make sure that your partner or spouse is named in your will so that he or she can inherit may not be entitled to any of your assets, as well as assets you may jointly own!
 Depending on the laws of your state, without a will your “heirs at law” (blood relatives or adopted children) may be designated as heirs instead of your partner.

 Revocable Trust.
 Assets in a revocable trust may pass outside of probate, providing privacy as well as eliminating probate fees.

 Cohabitation Agreement.
-A cohabitation agreement clarifies how money and expenses will be managed during the relationship, and, if necessary, how assets will be divided if the relationship dissolves.
+If you choose not to marry, a cohabitation agreement clarifies how money and expenses will be managed during your relationship, and, if necessary, how assets will be divided if the relationship dissolves.

 HIPAA Authorization.
 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), physicians and hospitals must have a HIPAA release form on file in order to share your health care information with your partner or activate a medical power of attorney.